 The economic position of the Charter School is closely tied to the State of Florida.
-The Charter School is expected to continue to maintain its present level of services while improving the overall financial health with the enrollment of an additional 100 students in the upcoming year.
-The initial term of the Charter School contract is five (5) years ending on June 30, 2015, with the option to renew under the provision of the charter.
-Should the Charter School show a negative fund balance for two consecutive years, not including the first year of operation, such shall be considered failure by the Charter School to meet generally accepted standards of fiscal management and therefore good cause for nonrenewal or termination of the Charter.
+The Charter School is expected to continue to maintain its present level of services and improve its financial health, even faced with increased enrollment.
+The initial term of the Charter School contract is five (5) years ending on June 30, 2014, with the option to renew under the provision of the charter.
+The School District may choose not to renew or terminate the charter if the Charter School fails to meet generally accepted standards of fiscal management.
+Should the Charter School end its fiscal year in a deficit for two consecutive years, this may constitute grounds for termination of the charter.